‘You will be dearly missed’: Midway Fire Rescue firefighter dies in off-duty crash, department says

-GEORGETOWN COUNTY, S.C.
-(WBTW) — An off-duty Midway Fire Rescue firefighter died in a crash, the department said on Facebook on Thursday.
+HORRY COUNTY, S.C.
+(WBTW) — An off-duty Midway Fire Rescue firefighter died in a crash on Thursday, the department said on Facebook.

 Garrett Coyne was a firefighter and AEMT, the department said.